R3tr093/Heroku-socket/README.md

 #  :clap: Basic structure done !

-<p> Now you have a basic structure to transform into an awesome chat service, the next step for you is to read the file named  <b>chat.md</b>
+<p> Now you have a basic structure to transform into an awesome chat service ! </p>

 <p> You can find the state of the basic structure repository on the branch named <i><a href="https://github.com/R3tr093/Heroku-socket/tree/base">base </a></i>  </p>

 <h3>  :question: And now ... ? </h3>

+<p> You are free to continue by yourself or ... <br>
-<p> The next step for you if you want to continue this project with me, is to go to the branch called <i><a href="https://github.com/R3tr093/Heroku-socket/tree/connections">connections </a></i> . </p>
+ If you want to continue this project with me, is to go to the branch called <i><a href="https://github.com/R3tr093/Heroku-socket/tree/connections">connections </a></i> . </p>

+ <p> In this branch I will give you more informations about the meaning of our starter code, and guide you to build the very first step of your chat services. </p>